 “The only way the American public is going to recognize these cuts is when they go to the airport.
 We’re feeling it; it’s all over town already,” said Hougen.

 Without action in Washington, the situation will worsen.
 Civilian employees at Buckley face a 20 percent pay cut.
 The Fitzsimons Life Science District, a former U.S. Army medical facility transformed into a science and technology center, risks cuts in federal research grants.

 Reduced contract spending by the Pentagon and other government agencies would affect Lockheed Martin Corp.
-(LMT), Northrop Grumman Corp.
-(NOC) and other federal contractors in the area, including the 90 subcontractors on the Buckley base campus.
+(LMT:US), Northrop Grumman Corp.
+(NOC:US) and other federal contractors in the area, including the 90 subcontractors on the Buckley base campus.

 Coffman still supports cutting the Pentagon budget.
 “I don’t see defense as a jobs program,” he said in a Jan.
 21 interview in his Aurora office.
 “The deficit-reduction target needs to happen and it needs to happen on schedule.”

 Still, as the economic threats heighten, the political risks to Coffman rise.